-In our interview with Dalton Domino, he recalls Dustin Six promising him, “you’ll never find another room that’s like this room or the energy and spirit that’s in this room.”
+In our interview with Dalton Domino, he recalls Dustin Six, creative director at Blue Light Live, promising him, “You’ll never find another room that’s like this room or the energy and spirit that’s in this room.”
 Ghost signs, murals by Bristen Phillips and “faces pinned like tattoos on the wall” give the songwriter haven its character.
 The venue’s famed, habanero-infused Apple Burn shots, its diverse crowd of music lovers and delightful bartenders give it a pulse.
 But what gives The Blue Light Live its soul is the musicians who cut their teeth there every Monday night at Songwriter’s Night.

 They play at many venues around and outside of town, but living in Lubbock, the following can’t-miss songwriters call The Blue Light Live home, sharing a stage and proverbial bloodline with all who came before them.